 Roadrunner sighed, and took a seat at the center table.
 "It only takes once.
 Mouse is right.
-Let's fix it, so we don't have problems in the future."
+Let's fix it."

 Oracle and Argus took seats of their own as Mouse pressed her finger against the table's smooth, white surface.
 The lights overhead dimmed and a three-dimensional image appeared just above the table.
 "When warp is involved and you don't know where you've dropped out, you calculate distance traveled and use your last known location as a reference."